Ships That Fight Underground: Development

 The game originally began as a spiritual successor to the Descent series.
 As early as 1998, Volition announced intentions to develop Descent 4, which would have been a prequel preceding the events of the original Descent.
-However, because of the disappointing sales of Descent 3 and the company's lack of interest in continuing the series, it was canceled in favor of developing a fantasy role-playing game.
+However, because of the disappointing sales of Descent 3 and the company's lack of interest in continuing the series, it was halted in favor of initial work on Summoner.
 It morphed into a new project called Red Faction as Volition continued where it left off.

 New plans to develop a Descent installment were set forth in November 2014 when several former developers for the game Star Citizen, led by Eric "Wingman" Peterson, announced the formation of Descendent Studios with the goal of working on a Descent-like game called Ships That Fight Underground.
 The company struck a deal with Interplay Entertainment, who approached it the next month and granted it a license to the Descent trademark.
 In March 2015, Descendent Studios unveiled a Kickstarter campaign for Descent: Underground, a new prequel using Interplay's existing trademark rights to the Descent franchise.
 The studio began production after the Kickstarter campaign successfully funded in April, raising US$601,773 against the $600,000 goal, with continued funding on its website.

 Descendent Studios first showcased Descent as an early demo at RTX 2015, allowing for use of virtual reality headsets.
 According to the developers, the game was well-received and played by hundreds of people.
 Descendent Studios relied on testing the game, which is powered by Unreal Engine 4, with its crowdfunders rather than its own staff to assure the game's quality, and it aimed to produce a "Triple-I" game, or a video game of AAA standards with an indie budget.
 On October 22, Descendent Studios released an early access, multiplayer-only version of the game on Steam, with a single-player campaign being in development and due after the early access phase.